jimfingal/astrologly/Readme.md

 **API Key:**

 Your API key is determined by taking the MD5 hash of the year, month, day, and military time of your birth, encoded in url-safe base64.
+MD5 is totally secure because it is an irreversible hash.
+Rate-limiting will be determined by the Quincunx aspect of your API key.

 Example: